March 6, 2020

 The economic qualification is the “on paper” part of the definition and encompasses a migrants formal skills: their education, work experience, desired job offer, annual income, and other factors that can easily be translated into economic terms.
 These qualifications tend to be highly sought after by countries and given lots of points.
 Everyone wants a PhD educated business man with millions of dollars in disposable income to invest in the country, because it “adds” most to the economy.

 However, there is another factor that is increasingly being considered by countries such as Canada in evaluating economic immigrants, the human capital factor.
-Also described as “fit”, this is a method were a country attempts to admit economic migrants based on what a region or industry needs most, rather than the highest possible qualifications.
+Also described as “fit”, this is a method where a country attempts to admit economic migrants based on what a region or industry needs most, rather than the highest possible qualifications.
 Other considerations may be “adaptability” to cultural norms, or how easy it will be for an immigrant to be successful.

 Canada has well documented issues with highly qualified migrants working below their qualifications, because there is little opportunity for them working in their field, or they face issues with discrimination and integration.
 It has also been shown that economic migrants may be more successful with a robust social network, provided by a family.
 Even though they may be highly educated, Canada is increasingly recognizing that “on paper” qualifications may not be enough to guarantee a successful immigration strategy.
 An army of doctors may be less useful than a number of migrants for jobs which are not filled by Canadians.